 We also encourage you to play an active part in your local CIPD branch, which will give you access to HR-related events and regular networking opportunities.

 Ten week research placement

-We arrange a ten week placement for most students in the HR department of a local organisation between May and July.
+We arrange a ten-week placement for many students in the HR department of a local organisation between May and July.

 Here, you'll investigate a live HR issue for the purpose of your dissertation research.
 This challenging project develops research, consultancy, influencing and practical problem-solving skills.